 The scope for civil society support is huge.
 LIFT’s contribution has to be defined somehow.

 A summary profile of the study’s CSO informants is provided on the previous page.
-Despite the sample-size and time-limits of the study we are confident the following conclusions from these consultations are sound starting-points for LIFT engagement in each zone.
-The over-arching importance of support based on “knowing the territory” and being known cannot be stated often enough.
-We are also sure that these starting-points will be expanded and improved as the territory becomes more known to LIFT and its partners.
+Despite the sample size and time limits of the study we are confident the following conclusions from these consultations are sound starting points for LIFT engagement in each zone.
+The overarching importance of support based on “knowing the territory” and being known cannot be stated often enough.
+We are also sure that these starting points will be expanded and improved as the territory becomes more known to LIFT and its partners.

 4.1 CIVIL SOCIETY IN THE AYEYARWADDY REGION.